The JWST EXCELS survey: Insights into the nature of quenching at cosmic noon: Observations and Methods

 We assume the two-component parametric SFHs described in \cite{Wild2020}.
 The star formation rate as a function of time is given by

 In addition to a double power-law component $\psi_{\text{burst}}(t)$, this SFH also includes an exponential decay component $\psi_e(t)$ to account for older stellar populations.
-The parameter $f_{\text{burst}}$ determines the fraction of mass formed during the starburst, and $t_{\text{form}}$ denotes the lookback time when the older component started to form.
+The parameter $f_{\text{burst}}$ determines the fraction of mass formed during the starburst, and $t_{\text{form}}$ denotes the lookback time when the older component started to form (which is limited to the age of the Universe when the age of the Universe is less than the prior's upper bound of 8 Gyr).
 The burst age $t_{\text{burst}}$ is defined as the time since the peak of the starburst.
 The two components are described by

 and